Team-BHP > Street Experiences

 The Metro line on the Outer Ring Road (ORR) that cuts across the densest IT corridor in the City is set to get delayed by four more months, thanks to the financial troubles dogging the Hyderabad-based infrastructure group, Infrastructure Leasing and Financial Services Limited (IL&FS).
 Retendering of the contract notified in March is set to take place.

-mpksuhas is online now (1) Thanks
+mpksuhas is offline (1) Thanks

 Old 16th October 2018, 07:31 #16238